-2. INFANT MENU AND INFANT MEAL PATTERN
+2. POST THE INFANT MENU AND INFANT MEAL PATTERN

-- Complete the Infant Menu according to the formula and foods your program offers - Post a copy of the Infant Menu and Infant Meal Pattern in each infant room in a location visible to parents
+- Complete the Infant Menu according to the formula and foods your program offers. - Post a copy of the Infant Menu and Infant Meal Pattern in each infant room in a location visible to families and staff.

-3. NOTIFY FAMILIES
+3. NOTIFY FAMILIES OF THE FORMULA AND FOODS OFFERED